 Tip 3: Post in-depth case studies regularly

-Blogging is a very useful marketing tool to increase the profile of your website and brand, and can also really help you to get more quality traffic.
+Blogging is a very useful marketing tool for increasing the profile of your website and brand, and can also really help to get more quality traffic.

-One of the best secret market tools for creative businesses is case studies – especially if you offer design services or commissions.
+One of the best secret marketing tools for creative businesses is case studies – especially if you offer design services or commissions.
 A missed opportunity as very few creatives use them!

 The secret to writing an effective case study is to really explain the entire process that’s involved in working with you on a design project or commission.
 Start with setting the scene of who your clients were, what the brief was or what they were looking for, and then explain step-by-step what happens throughout the process.

-Case studies can really give an insight into how you work, your eye for detail, your creative process, your excellent customer care and the decisions you make and challenges you have had to overcome.
+Case studies can really give a good insight into how you work, your eye for detail, your creative process, your excellent customer care, the decisions you make, and the challenges you have had to overcome.
 Include images of your prototypes or sketches throughout your story.
 And then finish your case study with a picture of the end result and a quote from your happy client – not just about the final product but also about the process and their experience of working with you.

 If you name and tag this blog post with appropriate key words, then future clients are much more likely to find you when they are searching for something similar.
-A good example of this is pet artist Jo Scott’s page here: www.joscottart.com/pet-portrait-commissions/
+A good example of this is Pippa Ryan’s Commissions Page which is clear and concise and talks readers through what she can offer and how she works on bespoke pieces.

 Our Business Club members can watch an in-depth online webinar recording here on how to write good case studies and promote them effectively.